 Students are expected to attend and satisfactorily complete all externship responsibilities.
 Should a student miss a half or full externship day, the student may be issued an incomplete grade and be asked to return to the externship to complete the missed clinical education; supervising clinicians have the flexibility to issue a grade to these students should they feel the student has demonstrated acceptable clinical competence.
 In some instances, supplementary assignments may be recommended, again at the discretion of the supervising clinician.
 Students who miss multiple days during an externship may receive an incomplete grade, depending on externship length; the externship grade and university credit will not be issued until the student has satisfactorily completed the equivalent time missed.
 Students are to complete leave forms for any missed time on externships.
 As with internal leave forms, the form should be signed by the externship supervising veterinarian and forwarded to the Office of Academic and Student Affairs.
 Students should not schedule non-essential leave (i.e., vacation, CE, personal events) during externships.
-For guidance on handling absences due to personal emergencies that occur during an externship, see https://liveutk.sharepoint.com/sites/utcvm/students/Shared%20Documents/UTCVM_AcademicAffairs Externship_Emergency_and_Rescheduling_Policy.pdf.
-For specific information about externship expectations, see https://vetmed.tennessee.edu/wp-content/wploads/sites/4/Externship_Packet.pdf.
+For guidance on handling absences due to personal emergencies that occur during an externship, see college guidance on emergencies and rescheduling.
+For specific information about externship expectations, see https://vetmed.tennessee.edu/wp-content/uploads/sites/4/Externship Packet.pdf.